-During my 22-year history, I have worked in a variety of settings including: video relay service, corporate, healthcare, mental health, performance, post-secondary, social service, and legal.
-For the past 6 years, I have specialized in healthcare interpreting with both patients and medical professionals.
+I am also a practitioner.
+I have worked as an ASL-English interpreter for 24 years in a variety of settings including: conference, corporate, healthcare, legal, mental health, performance, post-secondary, social justice, legal, and video relay service.
+For the past 8 years, I have specialized in healthcare interpreting with both patients and medical professionals.